Periodic Single-Pass Instruction Sequences: Execution of -programs

 The behavior of the thread $P\unlhd\mathtt a \unrhd Q$ starts with the \emph{action} $\mathtt a$ and continues as $P$ upon reply $\tr$ to $\mathtt a$, and as $Q$ upon reply $\fa$.
 Note that finite threads always end in $\st$ or $\di$.
 We use \emph{action prefix} $\mathtt a \circ P$ as an abbreviation for $P\unlhd\mathtt a \unrhd P$ and take $\circ$ to bind strongest.

-Upon its execution, a basic or test instruction yields the equally named action in a post conditional composition.
-Thread extraction on PGA, notation

-with $X$ a PGA-program, is defined by the thirteen equations in Table~\ref{thirteen}.
-In particular, note that upon the execution of a positive test instruction $+\mathtt a$, the reply $\tr$ to $\mathtt a$ prescribes to continue with the next instruction and $\fa$ to skip the next instruction and to continue with the instruction thereafter; if no such instruction is available, deadlock occurs.
-For the execution of a negative test instruction $-\mathtt a$, subsequent execution is prescribed by the complementary replies.

-For a PGA-program in second canonical form, these equations either yield a finite thread, or a so-called \emph{regular} thread, i.e., a finite state thread in which infinite paths can occur.
-Each regular thread can be specified (defined) by a finite number of recursive equations.
-As a first example, the regular thread $Q$ specified by
+A so-called \emph{regular} thread over $A$ is a finite-state thread in which infinite paths can occur (so, finite threads form a special subset of regular threads).
+Each regular thread can be defined by a finite number of recursive equations.
+As a first example, consider the regular thread $Q$ defined by